-Particularly in seniors, one feature of Covid can be depressed blood oxygen that they are not aware of until symptoms become severe.
-A pulse oximeter can be purchased online or at large drug stores for about $40 and is easy to use.
+Particularly in seniors, one feature of Covid can be depressed blood oxygen that they are not aware of (“walking pneumonia”).
+A pulse oximeter (can be purchased online or at large drug stores for about $40) is an easy way to monitor blood oxygenation.

-Covid’s incubation period is normally four to five days.
-The range of incubation periods is 2.2 to 11.5 days (97.5% of cases).
+Covid’s incubation period is normally 4-5 days.
+The range of incubation periods is 2.2-11.5 days (97.5% of cases).
 This is the basis for isolating for 14 days after potential exposure.
 Viral shedding appears to start about 2.4 days before symptoms occur and peak about 17 hours before.
-Estimates in China (which don’t account for asymptomatic cases) indicate in-home transmission is likely about 10%.
+In-home transmission is likely about 10%.

 Guidance on self-isolation if you have been exposed to someone with coronavirus disease (for example: http://www.bccdc.ca/health-info/diseases-conditions/covid-19/self-isolation) indicates 14 days at home, no contact with others to the extent possible, including not doing your own shopping.
 After experiencing potential coronavirus disease, recommendations are isolation can end after all these are true:

-- Three days fever-free with no fever medication
+- Three days fever-free with no fever medication; and

 When hospitalization occurs, it is roughly five days after onset of symptoms.
 Fever is absent in as much as 30% of ICU admissions.
-Cases that don’t become serious generally fully recover in 7 to 14 days after symptoms appear.
+Cases that don’t become serious generally fully recover in 7‑14 days after symptoms appear.
 Median hospitalization is 11 days from admission (or 16 from first symptoms).

-Based on US experience, false negative rates on testing are likely in the 30% range, probably mostly because of (a) poor timing of the test, (b) poor sampling technique, and (c) variable viral shedding that is not well understood.
+Based on US experience, false-negative rates on testing are declining, but remain high (probably 10%).
+Factors include (a) poor timing of the test, (b) poor sampling technique, and (c) variable viral shedding that is not well understood.